Electronic Pages Die Homepage der Familie Beis

 Clock

-The clock generation is done by an MK2703, a "PLL Audio Clock Synthesizer", which is an oscillator and PLL circuit for the 44.1 kHz and 48 kHz based oscillator frequencies derived from a single 27 MHz crystal.
+The clock generation is done by an MK2703S, a "PLL Audio Clock Synthesizer", which is an oscillator and PLL circuit for the 44.1 kHz and 48 kHz based oscillator frequencies derived from a single 27 MHz crystal.

-S/P-DIF Transmitter
+S/PDIF Transmitter

 The digital audio transformer for the coaxial signal is not specified for 192 kHz either, but when you have a look at its frequency response or its pulse transmission characteristics you understand why I unscrupulously use and recommend it.
 It would be fine for even much, much higher frequencies than 192 kHz.